rlawrenc/cosc_304/labs/lab7/nodejs/assign/setup/README.md

-# COSC 304 - Introduction to Database Systems<br>Assignment 7 - Local Setup
+# COSC 304 - Introduction to Database Systems<br>Assignment 7 - Setup

-The fastest way to do this assignment is to edit the files locally on your computer and observe the changes on a locally hosted web server/database running in Docker.
+This will setup a development environment using Docker on your computer.

 ## Steps